 AGRICULTURAL EDUCATION - OUR FUTURE

-For years, the national news hammers us with stories about the whining and crying of students on elite college campuses demanding “safe places” and “safe zones” where they will be sheltered from anything that remotely offends them.
+For years, the national news hammered us with stories about the whining and crying of students on elite college campuses demanding “safe places” and “safe zones” where they will be sheltered from "trigger words" and "micro-aggressions" or anything that remotely offends them.
 They insist on having a special “only me” protection where they do not have to do anything, hear anything, see anything or be around anyone whose opinion they don’t like.

 While that protected, pampered and sheltered mob is wallowing in their self-absorbed feelings of oppression, and demanding more and more entitlements, our hard-working ag students from our farming and ranching families are up early every morning working on their chores and projects, then heading out for a full day at school, only to come home to more chores and ag project work - all while being actively part of their families, communities, and churches.